This is live-in care that works. Compassionate, comprehensive, community-focused.

 All clothing items are washed in cold water and dried on high heat.
 Items such as formed hats (fedoras, brimmed hats), leather jackets, belts, shoes, will be sprayed with bed bug spray.
 Processing may vary 24-48 hours.

 There are several pathways to being enrolled in residential treatment.
-Patients may self-refer or be referred by a family member, a parole officer, the Department of Human Services, Drug Court, a primary care doctor or another referral agency.
+Patients may self-refer or be referred by a community partner or outside agency such as a parole officer, the Department of Human Services, Drug Court, a primary care doctor or another referral agency.
 The first step is a brief intake survey followed by a scheduled in-depth assessment to determine if residential care is right level of care for you.
 The first step is calling Fora Health at (503) 535-1151.

 In general, patients remain in residential treatment for approximately 90 days.
 The length of stay may be longer for some individuals as the duration of treatment is individualized.
 Key determining factors include a person’s individual treatment plan goals, progress towards their goals, overall participation in treatment sessions and activities, and personal readiness to transition to a lower level of care and return to living in a community setting.